coldshrine/study-notes/books/articles/microservices.md

 - A change made to a small part of the application, requires the entire monolith to be rebuilt and deployed.
 - It's often hard to keep a good modular structure.
 - Scaling requires scaling of the entire application rather than parts.

+## Microservice
+As well as the fact that services are independently deployable and scalable, each service also provides a firm module boundary.